jeffh/Hydrant/docs/source/mapper_reference.rst

 HYDMapStringToNumber
 ====================

-This provides conviences to :ref:`HYDMapStringToObjectByFormatter` by using `NSNumberFormatter`_ to convert a string to an `NSNumber`_.
+This provides conveniences to :ref:`HYDMapStringToObjectByFormatter` by using `NSNumberFormatter`_ to convert a string to an `NSNumber`_.

 The following helper functions are available::